CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/connect-database-hpc.md

 Configuring MongoDB and WebSocat on Rahti can be done either through the web interface or using the `oc` command line tool.
 Notice that your CSC project must have access to the Rahti service.
 See here [how to add service access for a project](../../../accounts/how-to-add-service-access-for-project.md).

+!!!
+Note
+    Mind the difference between [persistent](../storage/index.md#persistent-storage) and [ephemeral storage](../storage/index.md#ephemeral-storage) when creating a new database in Rahti.
+Ephemeral databases are meant for temporary storage and should not be considered reliable.
+If the [Pod](../networking.md#pods) in which your database is running is deleted or restarted you will lose all your data!
+To avoid this, create a persistent database and make sure to also perform regular backups to for example [Allas](../../../data/Allas/index.md).

 ### Option 1: Using the Rahti web interface

 - Log in to the [Rahti web interface](https://rahti.csc.fi:8443).
 See [Getting access](../access.md) for instructions